GoogleCloudPlatform/storage-sdrs/scripts/deployment/README.md

  - You may need to enable an SSL port for your deployed Endpoints service so that it can serve HTTPS requests.
 Refer to [Enabling   SSL](https://cloud.google.com/endpoints/docs/openapi/enabling-ssl)   for Cloud Endpoints for details

 ### Custom Image
 A custom CentOS-7 image needs to be created as it will be used by MIG.
-This image will have docker pre-installed and the startup script will configure and run SDRS on a docker Container.
+This image will have docker pre-installed and the startup script will configure and run SDRS on a docker container.

 Follow the instructions to create a custom GCE image:
 1. Create a GCE Instance using CentOS 7 base image.
 SSH into the instance to run the rest of the commands.

 2. Google Cloud SDK is installed by default on the CentOS 7 image available on GCP.
 Install it if your image does not have it installed already.